docsforadobe/after-effects-scripting-guide/docs/other/viewoptions.md

 `app.activeViewer.views[0].options.fastPreview`

-#### NOTE
-This functionality was added in After Effects 12.0 (CC)
+?> **Note:** This functionality was added in After Effects 12.0 (CC)

 **Description**

 The state of the Fast Previews menuThis is a read/write attribute using an enumerated value:

-#### WARNING
-If you try to get or set the attribute’s value in the Layer or Footage panel, you’ll get an error message.
+!> **Warning:** If you try to get or set the attribute's value in the Layer or Footage panel, you'll get an error message.

-#### NOTE
-The Draft preview mode is only available in ray-traced 3D compositions.
-If you try to use it in a Classic 3D composition, you’ll get an error: “Cannot set Draft fast preview mode in a Classic 3D composition.”
+?> **Note:** The Draft preview mode is only available in ray-traced 3D compositions.
+If you try to use it in a Classic 3D composition, you'll get an error: "Cannot set Draft fast preview mode in a Classic 3D composition."

 **Type**